aaperei/car-store-front-end/README.md

 # Run application

-The application can be started using a Tomcat Web Server.
-Just copy and past the project folder into the ```webapps``` directory.
+The application can be started using any Web Server compatible with Java 11.
+If you want to use Tomcat, just copy and past the project folder into the ```webapps``` directory.

 After starting Tomcat, just open the link to run the application for localhost environment: